The-Center-for-Unity/ubpod-new/TRANSFORMATION_JOURNAL.md

 3. Implemented consistent spacing and component styling
 4. Used Tailwind's extend feature to add custom colors and fonts

+### Challenge: Mobile Volume Control

+**Problem:**
+The volume control slider was too small and difficult to use on mobile devices.

+**Solution:**
+1. Redesigned the volume control as a dropdown panel
+2. Increased the size of the slider for better touch interaction
+3. Added percentage indicators for more precise control
+4. Implemented click/touch outside detection to improve usability

+### Challenge: Analytics Implementation

+**Problem:**
+Needed to track audio playback events consistently across different components.

+**Solution:**
+1. Created a centralized analytics utility for consistent tracking
+2. Implemented a custom hook to standardize audio event tracking
+3. Added event listeners for play, pause, end, and seek events
+4. Included relevant metadata with each event for better analysis

 ## Current State and Next Steps

 ### Completed Features